Friday, July 21, 2006

 He kept working, and giving us laughs in the 1990's, with DIRTY WORK, BULWORTH, MIGHTY APHRODITE ("Does a Trojan Horse have a wooden dick?") and BULLETS OVER BROADWAY, all the way up to his final theatrical film, THE REPLACEMENTS (2000).

-Apparently, witnessing Keanu Reeves' acting in person is enough to drive any truly great one into retirement.
+Apparently, witnessing Keanu Reeves' acting in person is enough to drive even the greatest into retirement.

 "Luke, we can't put your name on a granite tombstone, but we can keep it flying high above this lot.
 We can't even put flowers on your grave, but we can hang the finest weather resistant vinyl pennants and pinwheels money can buy.
 You'll be surrounded by a constantly revolving inventory of the finest automobiles money can buy.
 Ford, Chrysler, General Motors will be your tombstone.
 High volume, high visibility will be your epitaph.
 Rest in peace, Luke."